 Pursuant to the Circular on Inclusive Tax Relief Policies for Small Low-Profit Enterprises ("SLPEs"), or Circular [2019] No. 13, jointly issued by the State Ministry of Finance and State Administration for Taxation in January 2019, an SLPE is entitled to a preferential tax rate of 20% with a 75% reduction on its annual taxable income for the portion not exceeding RMB1 million and a 50% reduction for the portion between RMB1 million to RMB3 million.
 Further to the Circular [2019] No. 13, Announcement on Preferential Tax Policies for SLPEs and Individually-owned Businesses ("IOBs") was jointly issued by the State Ministry of Finance and State Administration for Taxation in April 2021, which provides SLPEs and IOBs an additional 50% reduction on annual taxable income for the portion not exceeding RMB1 million.
-Accordingly, Shenzhen Baowang E-commerce Co., Ltd., the wholly-owned subsidiary of our consolidated VIE, and two of our wholly-owned subsidiaries including Shenzhen Fanhua Training Co., Ltd. and Suzhou Junzhou Healthcare Management Co., Ltd. enjoyed a preferential tax rate of 20% with a 75% reduction on their annual taxable income from January 1, 2019 to December 31, 2020 and an 87.5% reduction on their annual taxable income from January 1, 2021 to December 31, 2022.
+Pursuant to the Circular on Inclusive Tax Relief Policies for Small Low-Profit Enterprises ("SLPEs"), or Circular [2022] No. 13, jointly issued by the State Ministry of Finance and State Administration for Taxation in March 2022, an SLPE is entitled to a preferential tax rate of 20% with a 75% reduction on its annual taxable income for the portion between RMB1 million to RMB3 million.
+Accordingly, Shenzhen Baowang E-commerce Co., Ltd., the wholly-owned subsidiary of one of the VIEs enjoyed a preferential tax rate of 20% with a 75% reduction on their annual taxable income from January 1, 2019 to December 31, 2022.
+Shenzhen Fanhua Training Co., Ltd. a subsidiary of our claims adjusting segment, enjoy a preferential tax rate of 20% with 75% on their annual taxable income from January 1, 2019 to December 31, 2020 and an 87.5% reduction on their annual taxable income from January 1, 2021 to December 31, 2022.
+Shanghai Fanhua Teamhead Insurance Surveyors & Loss Adjustors Co., Ltd., enjoyed a preferential tax rate of 20% with a 87.5% reduction on its annual taxable income for the portion not exceeding RMB1 million and a 50% reduction for the portion between RMB1 million to RMB3 million from January 1 2020 to December 31, 2021, and enjoyed a preferential tax rate of 20% with a 87.5% reduction on its annual taxable income for the portion not exceeding RMB1 million and a 75% reduction for the portion between RMB1 million to RMB3 million for the fiscal year of 2022.
+Suzhou Feibao Smart Service Consulting Co., Ltd. (previously known as Suzhou Junzhou Healthcare Management Co., Ltd.) is currently entitled to a tax exemption as it has not yet achieved profitability.